 When you fold up the Triton Series 2 it measures, 21-inches long, 13.5-inches wide and 8-inches thick, allowing it to fit in any car and easy to store at your home or apartment.
 With its PerfectHeat technology this burner you get the exact temperature you need to cook up a gourmet meal.

 The top lid also serves as a Windblock and the heavy duty nickel-chrome grates are easily cleanable.
-The Coleman Triton Series 2-burner does require a 16 ounce propane fuel cylinder and can also be operated on bulk propane tanks with a Type-1 adapter with hose.
+The Coleman Triton Series 2-burner uses standard 16 ounce propane fuel cylinders and can also be operated on bulk propane tanks with a Type-1 adapter with hose.